 Our \$600 million 364-day credit facility is secured by a pledge of \$600 million of general mortgage bonds issued by us.
-Borrowing costs for LIBOR-based loans will be at a margin of 2.25 percent above LIBOR rates, based on our current ratings.
+Borrowing costs for the LIBOR-based loans under such facility will be at a margin of 2.25 percent above LIBOR rates, based on our current ratings.
 In addition, we will pay lenders, based on current ratings, a per annum commitment fee of 0.5 percent for their commitments under the facility and a quarterly duration fee of 0.75 percent on the average amount of outstanding borrowings during the quarter.
 The spread to LIBOR and the commitment fee fluctuate based on our credit rating.
 The facility contains covenants, including a debt (excluding transition and other securitization bonds) to total capitalization covenant.
-The credit facility will terminate if bonds are issued to securitize the distribution-related costs incurred as a result of Hurricane Ike and if those bonds are issued prior to the November 24, 2009 expiration of the facility.
+The credit facility will terminate prior to its November 24, 2009 scheduled expiration date if bonds are issued to securitize costs incurred as a result of Hurricane Ike.